SATs 2025 maths papers: key trends and tricky questions

 Historically, pupils could theoretically meet the expected standard by knowing only the content from the Calculations and FDP domains.
 If the pass mark remains below 59% (and, as mentioned before, it hasn’t been higher than 55% previously), it is still possible, in theory, for pupils to achieve a 'pass' relying solely on those two domains.

 After quite a hefty increase last year in the number of Calculations questions, it dropped again slightly this year to 35% (although this still remains the most heavily-weighted content domain).
-The proportion of Measurement questions has also risen - the highest we’ve seen since 2018.

 It’s important to remember that each of the nine content domains are not weighted equally.
 Each content domain has a varying amount of substrands, ranging from three (Position and direction and Statistics) to 12 (FDP).
 Each substrand is split into objectives across year groups - for example, F1 comprises three Year 3 objectives and one Year 4 objective.
 Calculations and FDP (the highest-weighted domains) have 39 and 40 objectives respectively, partly explaining their larger mark share.
 However, this isn’t consistent: Measurement has 44 objectives but has only received a maximum of 11% of the marks over the past five years.